Monitoring Coral Reefs in the Indian Ocean

 Specifically, our research is extending the existing long-term assessments of coral reef growth, cover, recruitment and functionally extinct corals that have been monitored since 1978 and are of crucial importance to the ecological health of the reefs.

 A video archive has been established to assess long term changes in the benthic community resulting from a warming ocean.
 The increase in ocean temperature results in more frequent disease and bleaching events which impair the health and reproductive capacity of corals and often leads to death of coral.
 These events cause significant changes in coral community structure and reduces the reefs’ ability to prevent shoreline erosion.
 Impacts of increased sea temperature can also be observed in species of connected ecosystems.
 To understand coral resilience to climate change, we are investigating the innate immune response of corals, and integrating long-term sea surface temperature trends into coral reef resilience models.
-Additionally, the coral reefs of BIOT vary considerably in their aspect, topography and hydrography due to the structure of the different atolls, banks, sea mounts and islands.
+Additionally, the coral reefs of the Chagos Archipelago vary considerably in their aspect, topography and hydrography due to the structure of the different atolls, banks, sea mounts and islands.
 These factors impact the benthic community and reef resilience and so we are also studying how internal wave-driven upwelling affects the shallow reefs’ resilience to bleaching.
 These studies will enable us to better understand why some corals are more resilient to bleaching than others.

 The resilience of coral reefs in the Chagos Archipelago to rising sea temperatures has been remarkable.
 But as the warming events become more severe and more frequent will they keep recovering?